dimmonn/AlgorythmVisualizer/README.md

-# Visualize the most famous algorythms
+#Visualize the most famous algorithms